Early pregnancy and coronavirus

 From Zita West and CARE Fertility

-So what can you do to protect yourself?
+What can you do to protect yourself against COVID-19?

-Of course, not all carbohydrates are the same, but if you’re fighting nausea and tiredness as well you may not be able to stomach anything other than beige foods!
-Go with it, your baby will take everything it needs from your nutritional reserves to flourish and you just need to do what you can to get through.
+Of course, not all carbohydrates are the same, but if you’re fighting nausea and tiredness, you may not be able to stomach anything other than beige foods!
+Go with it, your baby will take everything it needs from your nutritional reserves to flourish, and you need to do what you can to get through.

 Some key nutrients and supplements are:

-- Vitamin D. This is the workhorse of the immune system and is low in many women we see at the clinic important to help maintain a healthy the normal functioning of the immune system.
+- Vitamin D. This is the workhorse of the immune system and is low in many people we see at the clinic important to help maintain a healthy the normal functioning of the immune system.

 - Folate is a powerful B vitamin and is essential during the rapid growth and cell division of the first trimester.
-The Department of Health recommends that all pregnant women supplement their diets with Folate during the first trimester of pregnancy.
+The Department of Health recommends that all pregnant people supplement their diets with Folate during the first trimester of pregnancy.

-- Choline is an essential nutrient required by the body to make important compounds necessary for healthy cell membranes.
+- Choline is an essential nutrient required by the body to make essential compounds necessary for healthy cell membranes.
 Demand for choline during pregnancy is very high due to its transfer from the mother to the foetus.